rabbidiesel/fusionpbx-app-bulkvs/README.md

 This app provides seamless integration between FusionPBX and BulkVS, allowing administrators to:

 - View all phone numbers in their BulkVS account filtered by trunk group
+- Filter numbers by domain (show all or current domain only)
-- Update Portout PIN, LIDB/CNAM, SMS/MMS settings, and Notes for individual numbers
+- Update Portout PIN, LIDB/CNAM, SMS/MMS settings, messaging campaigns, webhooks, and Notes for individual numbers
 - Search for available phone numbers by area code (NPA) or area code + exchange (NPANXX)
 - Purchase phone numbers and automatically create destinations in FusionPBX
 - View and manage E911 records for phone numbers
 - Edit E911 records with address validation
+- Automatically set destinations as Emergency type when E911 records are added

 ## Features

 - **Number Management**: View and manage all BulkVS numbers filtered by configured trunk group
   - Display status, activation date, rate center, tier, LIDB, notes, domain, and E911 information
+  - Toggle between showing all numbers (default) or only numbers from the current domain
   - Click on a number row to edit number details
   - Click on domain to edit the destination
   - Click on E911 record in the table to edit E911 information for that number
   - Access E911 management page via the E911 button in the action bar
-- **Number Editing**: Update LIDB/CNAM, Portout PIN, SMS/MMS settings, and Notes for individual numbers
+- **Number Editing**: Update LIDB/CNAM, Portout PIN, SMS/MMS settings, messaging campaigns, webhooks, and Notes for individual numbers
+  - Edit messaging campaigns (TCR) and webhooks (requires `bulkvs_messaging` permission)
 - **Number Search**: Search for available numbers by NPA (3-digit area code) or NPANXX (6-digit area code + exchange)
 - **Number Purchase**: Purchase numbers directly from the interface with automatic destination creation
   - Configure purchase settings: Domain, LIDB, Portout PIN, Reference ID